A UserZoom competitive UX measurement report

 The speed of online grocery shopping is a key discovery for people new to online shopping, and the faster you make the ongoing process of weekly shopping, the less likely they’ll stray to a competitor.

-When it comes to creating digital experiences your consumers love and keep coming back for, you need to design features that offer convenience, speed and ease.
-But you won't truly know what's working until you run some meaningful, analytically rigorous testing.
+When creating digital experiences your consumers love and keep coming back for, you need to design features that offer convenience, speed, and ease.
+But you won't truly know what's working until you run meaningful, analytically rigorous testing.

-Competitive UX measurement can unlock insight into which of your rivals' features are tempting users to stay and shop, and how they compare against your own product.
+Competitive UX measurement can unlock insight into which of your rivals' features are tempting users to stay and shop and how they compare against your product.

 The following examples offer a glimpse into what features our participants responded positively to during the studies.
-But remember, what works for one retail website may not work for you, so running research on any feature development is crucial to understanding your own customers.
+But remember, what works for one retail website may not work for you, so researching any feature development is crucial to understanding your customers.

 ASDA and Iceland were unique in offering the ability to add items to their basket or open the product page directly from the search drop-down.

-These two sites were not only the top performers on the search task but also overall.
+These two sites were the top performers on the search task and overall.

 Tesco was the sole grocer to offer this unique feature.